Best Beef Tallow for Face in 2026: 7 Things to Check Before You Buy

 Our Original Beef Tallow Moisturizer has six ingredients: grass-fed beef tallow, shea butter, cocoa butter, jojoba oil, sea buckthorn oil, and vitamin E. That's the full label.
 Nothing hidden, nothing synthetic, nothing you'd need to Google.

-The tallow is grass-fed and properly rendered — no beefy smell.
+The tallow is grass-fed, organic, and properly rendered — no beefy smell.
 The formula is whipped for easy absorption on facial skin.
 Every ingredient is organic and edible-grade, which is kind of our whole thing: "If you wouldn't eat it, don't wear it."

 Frequently Asked Questions